Panic Attacks – Counseling for panic disorder

-Panic attacks are momentary episodes, in which anxiety upsurges into a swell of terror.
+Panic attacks are momentary episodes in which anxiety surges and causes mental and physical symptoms.
 The “attacks” usually crest at 10 minutes and subside entirely after 30 minutes.
-However, the physiological symptoms of panic attacks—which often mimic the warning signs of a heart attack—can generate lingering, psychological distress.
+However, the physiological symptoms of panic attacks—which often mimic the warning signs of a heart attack—can generate lingering psychological distress.
 Similar to the hyperarousal of Post-Traumatic Stress Disorder, this heightened agitation can actually enhance your likelihood of having future attacks.

-- Cardiac Symptoms: Terror that makes your heart rate skyrocket, flutter (palpitate), or pound; chest pain
+- Cardiac Symptoms: Skyrocketing heart rate, flutters (palpitation), or pounding chest pain

 - Respiratory Symptoms & Sensations: Hyperventilating; sensations of suffocation; or feeling as though your throat is swelling shut and you can’t breathe

 - Trembling in fear or sobbing uncontrollably

 - Restless agitation that makes your skin crawl